Fleas are Dark reddish-brown, flat insects, about 1/6-inch in length.

 All affected pets should be treated and removed from the house for 4 to 6 hours if you are treating surfaces with liquid insecticide.
 They can return once the insecticide is dry.

 I get bitten but no there are no fleas.
-What do I do?
+What is it?

 Fleas are not the only insect that can bite.
 There are a lot of other things that can affect our skin condition.